arashwan/matrixnet/README.md

 ### Selecting Layers in MatrixNets

 One of the capabilities offered by MatrixNets is to be able to choose which layers to use for training and inference.
-This means that the user can choose which scales of the image to use for training and testing. `The layer_range` is defined as a 3D matrix were the outer matrix is 5x5, and each entry of this matrix is either a 1D matrix of [y_min, y_max, x_min, x_max] or -1 if we do not want to include this layer.
+Although we used 19 layers matrixnet in the paper, we implemented matrixnet here such that any matrixnet design can be specified by setting the `layer_range` variable in the config file.
+The `layer_range` is defined as a 3D matrix were the outer matrix is 5x5, and each entry of this matrix is either a 1D matrix of [y_min, y_max, x_min, x_max] or -1 if we do not want to include this layer.

 Example 1: